caleb1711/blog-institue/README.md

    - Exploring all user features, including registration, login, blog creation, editing, commenting, and account management.

-- __DEPLOYMENT__
-   - This site will deploye on heroku as soon.

-- __CREDITS__
-   - Bootsrap , Roboto Fonts

-  ### Media

-- The photos used on the website is our owned images .
-- All images is coming from the backend

-  ### Code Structure

-- Code is with comments and you will  easily understand how it works.

   ### Tools
 - Front end